Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 With a half-life of 4-5 hours, pentosan requires consistent dosing to maintain therapeutic levels.
 Its bioavailability reaches peak concentrations in synovial fluid within 2-3 hours of injection, making it ideal for direct joint space delivery when administered by qualified practitioners.

 Clinical evidence for joint peptides comes primarily from animal studies and human case series, as these compounds remain investigational for most joint applications.
-However, the available data provides clear insights into their relative effectiveness.
+But the available data provides clear insights into their relative effectiveness.

 Results showed 78% of patients experienced significant pain reduction (≥50% on VAS scale) compared to 23% in the placebo group.
 Ultrasound imaging revealed improved tendon structure in 71% of treated patients, with increased collagen fiber organization and reduced inflammatory markers.
 Treatment response typically began within 7-10 days, with peak benefits observed at 6-8 weeks.